 E.4.
-Sources of information for innovation activities during the 2007-2009 period
+Sources of information for technological innovation activities during the 2010-2012 period

-During the 2007-2009 period, what importance did each of the following information sources have for the innovation activities of the company?.
+During the 2010-2012 period, what importance did each of the following information sources have for the innovation activities of the company?

-(Indicate the sources from which information was taken for new innovation projects or that contributed to completing innovation projects in progress).
+(Indicate the sources from which information was taken for new innovation projects or that contributed to completing innovation projects in progress)

-Source of information Degree of importance High Medium Low It was not used Internal Within the company or group of companies (departments, employees, etc.) Suppliers of equipment, material, components or software Clients Sources from The market Competitors or other companies from the same branch of activity Consultants, commercial laboratories or private R&D institutes Institutional Universities or other centres of higher education sources Public research bodies Technological centres Conferences, trade fairs, exhibitions, etc Other Scientific magazines and commercial/technical publications sources Professional and sectoral associations
+Source of information Degree of importance High Medium Low Not used Internal Within the company or group of companies (departments, employees, etc.) Sources from the market Suppliers of equipment, material, components or software Clients Competitors or other companies from the same branch of activity Consultants, commercial laboratories or private R&D institutes Institutional Universities or other centres of higher education sources Public research bodies Technological centres Other Conferences, trade fairs, exhibitions, etc. sources Scientific magazines and commercial/technical publications Professional and sectorial associations

-E.5 Cooperation for innovation activities during the 2007-2009 period
+E.5 Cooperation for technological innovation activities during the 2010-2012 period

-During the 2007-2009 period, did the company cooperate in any of its innovation activities with other companies or bodies?
+During the 2010-2012 period, did the company cooperate in any of its innovation activities with other companies or bodies?
 Cooperation for innovation consists of the active participation, with other companies or non-commercial bodies, in innovation activities.
 It is not necessary for the two parties to reap a trade benefit.
 This excludes the mere subcontracting of work without active cooperation.